prem00001/ETHIntermediateModule2/README.md

 - **React**: Front-end framework for building the user interface.
 - **ethers.js**: JavaScript library for interacting with Ethereum nodes and smart contracts.
+- **MetaMask**: Browser extension for Ethereum wallet management.

+## License
+This project is licensed under the MIT License.
+See LICENSE file for more details.

 ## Repository Reference